Sylvain59650/lodash-object/docs/Array.md

 ## differenceBy

-    Array#differenceBy([values], [iteratee=_.identity])
+    (Array) Array#differenceBy( (...Array) values, (Function) iteratee=_.identity)

-This method is like Array#difference except that it accepts iteratee which is invoked for each element of array and values to generate the criterion by which they're compared.
+This method is like [Array#difference](difference) except that it accepts iteratee which is invoked for each element of array and values to generate the criterion by which they're compared.
 The order and references of result values are determined by the first array.
 The iteratee is invoked with one argument:
 (value).

-Note: Unlike Array#pullAllBy, this method returns a new array.
+Note: Unlike [Array#pullAllBy](pullallby), this method returns a new array.